 The BID shall be a separate entity from the Downtown Racine Corporation (DRC), notwithstanding the fact that officers and directors of each may be shared.
 DRC shall remain a private, not-for-profit organization, not subject to the open meetings law, and not subject to the public records law except for its records generated in connection with its contract with the BID Board.
 It is intended that the City of Racine shall contract with DRC to provide services to the BID, in accordance with the plan.
 Any contracting with DRC to provide services to the BID shall be exempt from the requirements of 62.15, Stats., because such contracts shall not be for public construction or provision of materials for public construction.
-If the BID does contract for public construction or provision of materials for public construction, it shall follow the requirements of such statutes to the extent applicable to assure open, competitive procurement of contracts and purchases.
+If the BID does contract for public construction or provision of materials for public be assure open, competitive procurement of contracts and purchases.
 Further, the annual accounting required under 66.1109 (3) (c), Stats.
 Shall be deemed to fulfill the requirements of 62.15 (14) Stats.
 The BID Board and the city shall comply with the provisions of 66.60 before the city inserts assessments for this BID plan onto the tax bills for the parcels assessed hereunder, only to the extent required by law, to create a lien on the parcel assessed.